Churn Rate vs Retention Rate: An Ultimate Guide

 |200 in a month||4000 at the beginning of the month||5% Monthly|

 |10 in a day||1000 at the beginning of the day||1% Daily|

 There are specific pros and cons to this method.
 One important pro is that it is straightforward.
 You need to have only two types of data, your total number of users and the number of churned users, to calculate your churn rate.

 However, this simplicity brings with it specific problems.
 If you are a new competitor in the industry, this calculation method can overlook the number of activated users who decide not to use your service any longer.
 This can also be the case for companies with a higher marketing reach.

 In the case of a company with a solid base growing at a specific rate, this might not be a problem.
-However, it must be noted that a company that is at a higher level will probably want to calculate its user churn rate according to some other metrics.
+However, You must note that a company at a higher level will probably want to calculate its user churn rate according to some other metrics.
 This is where different ways of calculation come in.

 The Adjusted Way